OpenSourcePolitics/recruitment-tests/questions/README.md

     Answer ->

+## [For Python developers] Can you name 5 python librairies that you used during your previous jobs (studies, personal or professional projects) and how they were useful?

+    Answer ->

 ## A real estate developer has constructed a more than 100-storey building in the heart of Manhattan.
 Several months after the inauguration, residents complain about slow elevators, what can the real estate developer do to solve this problem?

     Answer ->